Arctic Ice

 You can click on the graph to enlarge it.

-- The graph shows “Arctic Sea Ice Extent”: the area over which there is more than 15% of sea ice, measured in “millions of square kilometres”.
+- The graph shows “Arctic Sea Ice Extent”: the area with more than 15% sea ice, measured in “millions of square kilometres”.

-- The dotted green line shows the sea ice area for each day of the record low year of 2012.
+- The dotted green line shows the sea ice area for each day of the record-low year of 2012.
 You can see that the ice area was greatest in mid-March 2012.
 It was lowest in mid-September.

-- The blue line from 1 Jan to 5 April shows the ice cover for 2015.
-The 2015 line ends on 5 April as I took the photo on 6 April.
+- The blue line from 1 January to 5 April shows the ice cover for 2015.
+The 2015 line ends on 5 April, as I took the photo on 6 April.

 - The thick black line is the average extent for each calendar day from 1981 to 2010